More advanced, and faster, than =IMPORTXML()

-with xpath expressions to return values from a HTML-page.
-While it is pretty neat and easy to use, it quickly becomes slow if you want to scrape a bit more than a few URLs and a few elements.
+In Google Sheets you can use =IMPORTXML() with xpath expressions to return values from a HTML-page.
+We can greatly improve upon this!
+Because while the native function is pretty neat and relatively easy to use, it quickly becomes slow if you want to scrape a bit more than a few URLs and a few elements.

-Let's say I want to know the following from 250 URLs:
+Let's say I want to know the following from 1000 URLs:

-, we can do it in 250 requests (where every request returns all 9 elements at once), making scraping with Google Sheets a lot faster!
+These are 9 HTML-elements, for 1000 URLs.
+Instead of 9000 requests with =IMPORTXML(), we can do it in 1000 requests (where every request returns all 9 elements at once), making scraping with Google Sheets a lot faster!

 Let's get started.

-We need to use a custom function in Apps Script for this.
+We need to use a custom function in Google Apps Script for this.
 Don't worry: it's easy, because I've already written the code for you ;)

 The only thing you need to do, is to copy the code and paste it into the Script Editor: